sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2.md

  * Barry Mazur
  * William Stein (chair)

 The meeting will be open, but funding from CMI will most likely be limited to invited participants.
-We may have a bit of additional funding for other participants; contact KiranSKedlaya.
+We may have a bit of additional funding for other participants; contact [[KiranSKedlaya|Kiran Kedlaya]].